MrMakc/MrMakc/README.md

 # Welcome to my Github profile 👋

 Hi, and welcome to my Github profile.
-Here you can find lot of information about me, my daily work and list of my projects.
+Here you can find lot of informations about me, my daily work and list of my projects.

 ## About me 🙋‍♂️

 I'm Maxime Hinderschiette and I'm a french web developper.
 I'm currently studiyng at ESGI (first year of a Master's Degree in Web Engineering) in Lyon and working at a digital agency called acti.

-During my school path, I had the opportnity to learn a lot of things about web, but also about other interesting domain like Graphic Design, Video Editing, 3D modeling, Marketing and Communication.
+During my school path, I had the opportnity to learn a lot of things about web, but also about other interesting domains like Graphic Design, Video Editing, 3D modeling, Marketing and Communication.

 This makes me a developer profile sensitive to brand identity and communciation.
-This knowledge also allows me to easily understand and interact with my co-worker like designers, community managers or any other job in a web agency
+This knowledges also allows me to easily understand and interact with my co-workers like designers, community managers or another jobs in a web agency

 ![color picker](https://media.giphy.com/media/v2A81Lm2MglLa/giphy.gif)